 Anaphylaxis may present with symptoms affecting the airway including breathing difficulty, persistent cough or wheeze.
 If the child or young person has asthma it can be difficult to determine if they are experiencing anaphylaxis or asthma.

-Go to Supporting children and students with asthma (education.sa.gov.au) for more information.
+Go to asthma for more information.

 Treatment for anaphylaxis